What is a split stay: the plain English guide

 URL: https://hotel-splitter.com/guides/split-stays

-Category/Topic: Split stays (the concept), how they work, and where to start
+Category/Topic: Split stays as a concept, how they work, and where to start

-Why we wrote this: Because split stays are often misunderstood as “moving constantly”, when the best version is usually one simple switch
+Why we wrote this: Split stays are often misunderstood as moving constantly, when the best version is usually one simple switch

-What’s inside: A clean definition, the two reasons people do it (value and experience), and the best guides to go deeper
+What’s inside: A clear definition, the main reasons people do it, and the best routes into the London guide set

 Maintained by: Hotel Splitter Editorial